golang/proposal/design/56345-structured-logging.md

     Each call to Handle results in a single serialized call to io.Writer.Write.

 func (h *TextHandler) WithAttrs(attrs []Attr) Handler
-    With returns a new TextHandler whose attributes consists of h's attributes followed by attrs.
+    WithAttrs returns a new TextHandler whose attributes consists of h's attributes followed by attrs.

 func (h *TextHandler) WithGroup(name string) Handler